acastroaraujo/actsims/README.md

 `actsims` is an ACT package used for internal development of `interactShiny`

-**It is not meant for public consumption.**

 ## Installation

-However, if you must insist…

 You can install the development version of actsims like so: